FrancoCambi/money-log/README.md

 ## Features

-- 📥 Add income and expenses with category, amount, and description
+- 📥 Add income and expenses with category, amount, and sub-category.
-- 📅 View transaction history by date
+- 📅 View transaction history by date.
-- 📊 Visualize your financial data with bar and pie charts
+- 📊 Visualize your financial data with bar and pie charts.
-- 🗂️ Filter and sort by date, category, or type (income/expense)
+- 🗂️ Filter and sort by date, category, or type (income/expense).
-- 💾 Data stored locally (e.g., CSV or SQLite)
+- 💾 Data stored locally (e.g., CSV or SQLite).

 ## 🛠️ Status: *In development*
 Still in development.